Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Eat tapas

-If you go there we recommend you to try:
+If you go there, we recommend you try:

 • Seitons en vinagre: a kind of anchovies in vinegar sauce